sqrsy/rasa6-code/README.md

 	* Pot 2: The frequency of the random increment (20-320 ms).
 	* Jack 2: CV in plus the random increment.
 	* Jack 3: CV in minus the random increment.

-* Trigger Decay:
-	* Author: sqrsy
-	* Purpose: Takes a trigger signal and decays it immediately.
-	* Jack 1: Trigger in.
-	* Pot 1: The maximum output voltage (500-4000 mV).
-	* Pot 2: The time it takes to decay 0.5% (1-100 ms).
-	* Jack 2: The trigger decay.
-	* Jack 3: The inverse.

 # Disclaimer